-The Act contains special interest deduction rules in section 24O that make provision for companies to deduct interest in respect of interest-bearing debt used to acquire a direct or indirect controlling share interest in an operating company.
+The Act contains special interest deduction rules in section 240 that make provision for companies to deduct interest in respect of interest-bearing debt used to acquire a direct or indirect controlling share interest in an operating company.
 In some instances, a company may be unable to acquire a direct controlling interest in an operating company, but instead may acquire an indirect controlling interest by acquiring the shares in a controlling holding company in relation to that operating company.
-It is uncertain whether a company may continue to claim this special interest deduction if the controlling group company unbundles the shares it holds in the operating company to that company (if the indirect controlling interest acquired by that company in the operating company is in effect converted to a direct controlling interest in the operating company).
-Legislative amendments were included in the 2019 Draft TLAB to allow taxpayers to continue deducting interest in instances where an unbundling transaction involving a company (that previously held an indirect controlling share interest in a holding company) results in a direct controlling share interest in an operating company.
+Legislative amendments were included in the Draft TLAB to allow taxpayers to continue utilising the special interest deduction in instances where an unbundling transaction involving a company (that previously held an indirect controlling share interest in a holding company) results in a direct controlling share interest in an operating company.

-Comment: It may happen that an indirect shareholding in an operating company is transferred to the acquiring company rather than a direct shareholding.
-Continuation of the deduction should also be provided for in such instances.
+It may happen that an indirect shareholding in an operating company is transferred to the acquiring company rather than a direct shareholding, continuation of the deduction should also be provided for in such instances.

-Response: Not Accepted.
-The policy rationale for the introduction of the special interest deduction in 2012 was to discourage the use of multiple step debt push down structures where taxpayers used temporary funding to acquire shares of productive companies and then raised permanent funding to fund the acquisition of the productive assets in order to qualify for an interest deduction.
-The decision to allow taxpayers to be able to carry on claiming the special interest deduction after acquiring a direct shareholding of a company with productive assets by way of an unbundling was to encourage the acquisition of the shares of a productive company rather than a holding company in relation to a productive company, thus have a more direct interest in the productive assets.
-As such, no concession is being considered to further encourage indirect shareholdings.
+Not accepted.
+The policy rationale for the introduction of the special interest deduction in 2012 was to discourage the use of multiple step debt push down structures that resulted in the acquisition of productive assets.
+The decision to allow taxpayers to be able to carry on claiming the special interest deduction after acquiring a direct shareholding by way of an unbundling was to encourage the acquisition of the shares of a productive company rather than a holding company in relation to a productive company, thus have a more direct interest in the productive assets.
+As such, no further concession is being considered in respect of indirect shareholdings.